decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 ## 4 Protocol Flow

-The user operating a mobile or desktop browser visits a web application and clicks on sign up or login.
-The RP will then generate the redirect to `openid://<SIOP Request>` which will be handled by the identity wallet.
-On the mobile browser, this would open the identity wallet app, e.g., uport, connect.me.
-On the desktop browser, this would either show a QR code which can be scanned by the identity wallet app or a redirect to `openid://<SIOP Request>` that for instance could be handled by a browser plugin representing an identity wallet.
+This specification assumes, the user is operating a mobile or desktop browser to visit a web application or uses a browser-based app.

+First, the user clicks on the sign up or login UX element.
+The RP will then generate the redirect to `openid://<SIOP Request>` which will be handled by the SIOP.

+> **Note:** On the mobile device, this would open the Identity Wallet app, e.g., uport, connect.me.
+On the desktop browser, this would either show a QR code which can be scanned by the Identity Wallet app or a redirect to `openid://<SIOP Request>` that for instance could be handled by a browser extension/ plugin implementing the SIOP.

-The identity wallet will generate the `<SIOP Response>` based on the specific DID method that is supported.
-The `<SIOP Response>` will be signed and optionally encrypted and will be provided according to the requested `response_mode`.
+The SIOP will generate the `<SIOP Response>` based on the specific DID method that is supported.
+The `<SIOP Response>` will be signed and optionally encrypted and will be provided according to the requested response mode.

-This SIOP does not explicitly support any intermediate cloud agents, although the callback could be used to point to a cloud agent.
+This SIOP does not explicitly support any intermediate hubs or cloud agents, although the callback could be used to point to a hub/ cloud agent.
 It is meant to be a protocol to exchange the DID.
 You could then interact with a cloud agent using the service endpoint.

 Unlike the Authorization Code Flow, SIOP will not return an access token to the RP.
 If this is desired, this could be achieved by following the aforementioned [CIBA]([https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html) flow in addition.
 SIOP also differs from Authorization Code Flow by not relying on a centralized and known OP.
-The SIOP can be unknown to the RP until users start to interact with the RP using their Identity Wallet.
-Authorization Code Flow is still a useful approach and should be used whenever the OP is known, and OP discovery is possible.
-An integration of Identity Wallets would be able to interact with plain OIDC clients if they implemented the SIOP protocol.
-In contrast, using DID AuthN in the authentication step of the Authorization Code Flow must be done with every OP vendor such as ForgeRock, etc.
+The SIOP can be unknown to the RP until the user starts to interact with the RP using its Identity Wallet app.
+Authorization Code Flow is still a useful approach and should be used whenever the OP is known, and OP discovery is possible, e.g., exchanged or pre-populated DID Document containing an openid element in the service section.
+The SIOP flow allows to integrate Identity Wallets with plain OIDC clients if they implemented the SIOP specification.
+In contrast, using DID AuthN as the authentication means in the OIDC Authorization Code Flow would require integration with the OP vendor itself.

 ![DID AuthN SIOP Profile](assets/did_authn_siop_profile_flow.png)

-> **NOTE:** In the diagram above, the "Identity Wallet" represents the SIOP, and the "RP" represents the requesting party.
+> **NOTE:** Example SIOP flow with a mobile browser as the User-Agent and an Identity Wallet app as the SIOP.

 ### Generate &lt;SIOP Request&gt;